 It started with a simple premise from a Redditor 2 months ago

-The responses were anything but unanimous.
+The responses were

 Some folks took to the standard answer of the ‘Will AI replace humans?’ debate

 And then, there were some Redditors who were clearly frustrated by their lawyers

 And then, there was this guy who disavowed a lawyer completely

 AI tools are everywhere, even in your Notion and Miro.
 While most of this pivot has been riding on OpenAI’s API, AI has been significantly impacting the legal profession since much before.
 AI-powered legal tools are already available and are being used to assist lawyers in performing legal tasks with greater speed and accuracy.
 All ChatGPT did was remove the barrier to entry and made the functionality open for exploration to everyone.
 With ChatGPT's ability to understand and interpret legal documents and provide instant responses to clients' queries, many are wondering if this tool will replace lawyers altogether.

 Legal work is one of the biggest pain points to set up for a new founder.
 Not only does it eat up dozens of hours, it also costs thousands of precious funding.
 Known for their breakneck speeds, will startups be the first ones to replace their lawyers using AI?

 Catching up to speed AI law existed before ChatGPT

 DoNotPay initially started as an application for challenging parking tickets.
 It offered services that generated legal documents on various legal issues, ranging from consumer protection to immigration rights, claiming to have generated them through automation and AI, and the app was said to be supported by IBM Watson AI.
 At the time, it was available in the United Kingdom and the United States, across all 50 states.